-A trade secret must be kept secret.
+As one of the important requirements, a trade secret must be kept secret.
 Generally speaking, it is not easy to satisfy this requirement.
 It is not sufficient that the owner of the information in issue recognises that it is secret.
 Instead, it is required that employees or customers easily recognise the owner's intention to keep the information in issue confidential by clearly presenting such intention through an economically reasonable measure with respect to confidential compliance, depending on the specific situation.
 Thus it is important to collect information on how trade secrets are managed in the target company.